B.A. Psychology, Rhetoric and Communications, University of California, Davis

 I always had a passion for helping people.
 It was about finding out which field I would work in.
 As an undergraduate at UC Davis, I did peer advising and have never left the counseling field.

 What's your favorite part of your job?

 What's the best class you've ever taken?

 I don’t know if I would say it was the best, but it was memorable.
 At UC Davis, Professor Dean Keith Simonton taught a Genius and Creativity psychology class.
 The topic was interesting.
 He was an excellent professor and I took it with a good friend.
-What else could you ask for in a class?
+What else could I ask for in a class?

 What's the most unusual job you ever had?

 I haven’t had any really unusual jobs.
 I have worked as front desk at a fitness center and cashier at the SFSU bookstore.

 What advice do you have for SF State Gators?